 Not ideal for summertime use in common areas.

-Between the two, curtains are by far easier to install, while you may need to put a bit more effort into installing drapes.
+Installing curtains or drapes shouldn’t be a problem, and anyone can do it.
+Curtains are by far easier to install, while you may need to put a bit more effort into installing drapes.
 If you need some help, you can always hire a window fitter on Airtasker to save you time and all that extra work.
 Post a task today!